 - 28 Huntington Street, New London, CT 06320 / 860.443.5328

 Free after-school educational support services, summer tutorials, and peer mediation programs.

 Funded programs: Teen Life Skills, After School Care & Enrichment

 76 Federal Street, New London, CT 06320 / 860.442.4466

 A multi-service agency providing family counseling services, children's health services and infant/child day care services.

-Funded programs: BP Learned Mission Children's Programs, Early Childhood Services, Parent and Child Counseling, School Based Health Centers
+Funded programs: Early Childhood Services, School Based Health Center, Parent and Child Services

 Provides free assistance to low-income people with urgent civil/legal problems in such areas as housing, family, public benefits and education.

 153 Williams Street, New London, CT 06320 / 860.447.0323

 Provides temporary housing, three meals a day, case management and other support services to homeless individuals and single-parent families.